joos81/proxmox-vzbackup-rclone/README.md

 1. SSH or Log into your Proxmox host.
 Install rclone with `apt-get update;apt-get install rclone;`.
 Setup an rclone remote and encrypt that remote if so desired.
 Further information on configuring rclone can be found here:
- - Adding google drive to rclone: https://rclone.org/drive/
+ - Adding onedrive to rclone: [https://rclone.org/drive/](https://rclone.org/onedrive/)
  - Encryping your rclone contents: https://rclone.org/crypt/

 When setting up the encryption, I DO NOT reccomend you encrypt the filenames and directory names.
 Doing so will break the ability to easily pull down backups from the remmote.